Dawson McAllister: Dawson McAllister Association

-McAllister’s nonprofit, the Dawson McAllister Association, funds the creation and distribution of the resources and media he provided to support teenagers and young adults in difficult life situations.
+McAllister's nonprofit, the Dawson McAllister Association, funds the creation and distribution of the resources and media he provided to support teenagers and young adults in difficult life situations.
 It has been in operation for more than 40 years as a 501(c)3 organization.

 Personal life

 In 1977, McAllister married Ruth Hill.
 They had two sons.
 On December 17, 2020, Dawson died from cardiac complications at Vanderbilt Medical Center in Nashville, Tennessee.

 Education

 McAllister attended Bethel College in Minnesota for undergraduate work where he graduated in 1968 and began graduate studies at Talbot School of Theology in California.
-He also has an honorary doctorate from Biola University.
+He also had an honorary doctorate from Biola University.